gowtham207/zip_cracker/README.md

 <h1> ZIPCRACKER <h!>

 First enter the wordlist5 with path
-\nNext enter the zip file with path
+Next enter the zip file with path